Public holidays in Vietnam

-Public holidays

 Public holidays in Vietnam are days when workers get the day off work.
 Prior to 2007, Vietnamese workers observed 8 days of public holiday a year, among the lowest in the region.
 On 28 March 2007 the government added the traditional holiday commemorating the mythical Hùng kings to its list of public holidays, increasing the number of days to 10.
+From 2019, Vietnamese workers have 13 public holidays a year.
 As in most other nations, if a holiday falls during the weekend, it is observed on the following Monday.

+Public holidays in Vietnam 2025

 Other holidays and festivals

 There are also many other holidays and festivals that are held in Vietnam either nationally or locally.
 These holidays and festivals do not involve days off but are widely observed and celebrated across the country.